mali5820k/Cobralyth/README.md

 ## Legal Notes

-Clyth prefers permissive licensing for bundled runtime pieces and external dependencies.
+Clyth prefers permissively licensed dependencies and runtime pieces.

-Preferred external dependency licenses:
+Preferred external dependency licenses include MIT, BSD-2-Clause, BSD-3-Clause, Zlib, and Apache-2.0 when explicitly tracked.

-- MIT
-- BSD-2-Clause
-- BSD-3-Clause
-- Apache-2.0 when appropriate and explicitly tracked

-Avoided unless absolutely necessary:

-- GPL
-- LGPL
-- AGPL
-- other licenses that complicate static distribution
+Avoided unless absolutely necessary: GPL, LGPL, AGPL, or other licenses that complicate static distribution.

 Third-party project names are used to describe architecture and dependency relationships.
 Clyth is not affiliated with, endorsed by, or sponsored by those projects or their maintainers.

-## 0.5.0 JSON Runtime Note

-Clyth 0.5.0 treats JSON as runtime functionality, not compiler functionality.
-The official JSON module exposes a Clyth-owned `JSON` object surface backed by a thin C ABI shim over yyjson. libuv remains the event-loop / async I/O foundation; it is not responsible for JSON parsing.

-The first 0.5.0 JSON layer validates, classifies, and carries JSON payloads through `JsonValue`.
-Follow-up hardening expands this into owned parse trees, object/array builders, and stringify support for primitives, maps, arrays, structs, and HTTP/HTTPS response payloads.